Does an Order of Protection Go on Your Record in All 50 States?

 Does a Temporary Restraining Order Stay on Your Record?

-When it comes to does a temporary restraining order stay on your record, the answer is very straightforward.
+When it comes to does a temporary restraining order stays on your personal record, the answer is very straightforward.
 Temporary restraining orders or TROs are almost always filed in civil court and will only last until the hearing for the final or permanent restraining order.

 Since this is a civil court issue, a temporary restraining order will almost never appear on an individual’s record.